-1st and 2nd place in the pyrography category at the Canadian
+1st (monochrome and colour) and 2nd places in the pyrography category at the Canadian

 1st, 2nd and 3rd places in the pyrography category at the Kawartha Carving

 See more of my pieces and make purchases on the following sites: